What Is Stimming? ADHD And Possible Behavioral Issues

 For others, stimming may be engaged to alleviate boredom.
 This is perhaps the most common reason for stimming in people who do not live with a disorder or delay.
 Stimming for these individuals usually manifests in smaller, more socially acceptable ways, such as twirling one's hair while reading a textbook or tapping one's foot while waiting in line.
 These small energy expenditures can engage the body in several ways and do not usually require much effort or thought.

 Self-stimulatory behavior can come in many forms.
-Depending on the person and the reasons why they stim, they may focus on one type or engage in many types of stimming behavior.
+Depending on the person and the factors that trigger stimming, they may focus on one type or engage in many types of stimming behavior.

-Visual stimming generally refers to stimming behaviors that utilize the sense of sight.
-Some visual ADHD stimming examples can include staring at objects or excessively drawing or painting.
+Generally refers to stimming behaviors that utilize the sense of sight.
+Some visual ADHD stimming examples can include staring at spinning objects or excessively drawing or painting.

 There can be other stimming behaviors that don’t fit into the above categories as well.
-These can include excessive gameplay, excessively sharpening pencils, acting out a movie scene repeatedly, or writing the same words or numbers repeatedly.
+These can include excessive gameplay, excessively sharpening pencils, smelling a particular scent, acting out a movie scene repeatedly, or writing the same words or numbers repeatedly.

 In most cases, stimming does not require intervention at all.
 If stimming does not interfere with daily life, it generally does not need to be lessened or eliminated.
 Based on a report from the American Psychiatric Association, research has found that autism and ADHD stimming often have a purpose and can be beneficial.
 Therefore, there may be no need to manage stimming behaviors.

-Staring off into space at the expense of listening to a lecture in class may be an instance in which stimming significantly interferes with a child's ability to function.
+Staring off into space or making loud noises at the expense of listening to a lecture in class may be an instance in which stimming significantly interferes with a child's ability to function.
 This behavior has the potential to impede a child's academic achievement.

-The APA suggests that stimming within the classroom may look different for each child.
-ADHD typically has three core symptoms, but these common symptoms can be expressed differently from child to child.
+The APA suggests that stimming during school may look different for each child, based on factors like a classroom’s arrangement and contents.
+ADHD stimming can be related to any of the three core symptoms of the disorder.
+And they may look different depending on the child, as common symptoms can be expressed differently in each individual.
 Some children with ADHD do not experience significant sensory difficulties and might not stim much, apart from the occasional bout of stirring and wriggling in their seats.

 Children with ADHD and sensory challenges tend to be far more likely to display more significant stimming behaviors, including talking over the teacher, humming, rocking, tapping hands or feet, getting out of seats to run or jump, and twirling in circles.
 For these children, an individualized education program (IEP) or 504 plan may be necessary to improve learning and encourage academic success.